shanejim/monitoring/exporters/README.md

   --timeout 10m
 ```

-Before installation, render both charts locally and review the generated
+Before applying changes, render both charts locally and review the generated
 resources.
-After installation, verify the new ServiceMonitor targets and send
+Afterwards, verify the ServiceMonitor targets and optionally send
 one disposable Pushgateway metric group through a Kubernetes Job.

 ## Other related components